- Information About Fritos

 The Fritos brand consists of corn chips of various styles and includes dipping sauce as well.
 The original Fritos consist of corn chips made by deep-frying extruded whole cornmeal.
-Original Fritos comes as a thin and somewhat curly or wavy strip of orange-gold corn chip.
+Original Fritos comes as a thin and somewhat curly or wavy strip of an orange-gold corn chip.
 Other types of Fritos include Fritos Scoops, a type of corn chip that is in the shape that allowed to scoop dipping sauce and fusilli-shaped chips that were released in South Africa.

 Fritos is produced by Fritos-Lay, a merged subsidiary company of PepsiCo.
-Fritos was originally made solely by The Frito Company, founded by Charles Elmer Doolin, which was based out his mother’s kitchen.
-In the year 1932 an ad was placed San Antonio Express classifieds that read “Corn chips business for sale, a new food product, making good money.”
+Fritos was originally made solely by The Frito Company, founded by Charles Elmer Doolin, which was based on his mother’s kitchen.
+In the year 1932, an ad was placed for San Antonio Express classifieds that read “Corn chips business for sale, a new food product, making good money.”
 In 1932 Charles Doolin borrowed $100 dollars from his mother to buy a corn chip recipe, a handheld potato ricer, and 19 retail accounts from a corn chip manufacturer.
 Charles Doolin, his brother, and his mother all helped to produce the corn chips that they called Fritos in the Doolin family’s mother’s kitchen.

-Charles Doolin said he was obsessed with Fritos and was fixed on working on it, and used his family to experiment with new ideas for Fritos.
+Charles Doolin said he was obsessed with Fritos and was fixed on working on it, and used his family to experiment with new ideas.
 His daughter said he discovered an extruded chip at a gas station when searching for a chip to have at the table that would not stale as fast as tortillas.
 Once the company expanded, Charles Doolin was said to have hidden kitchens all over the place, and would often call employees into his office and have him taste new flavors for Fritos.

 By 1955, the Fritos Company owned more than fifty manufacturing facilities, including ones in locations such as Hawaii and Venezuela, as well as a number of “Frito farms” across Texas, where Doolin grew corn and other crops for use in his products.
 Assembly line production techniques were becoming more common and were used to help mass produce Fritos for nationwide sale going into the 1950s.
-In addition to mass producing original Fritos, the company began releasing multiple new flavors and styles of Fritos, and the Fritos Company also created brand new products such as Cheetos, that they produce alongside their Fritos line of products.
+In addition to mass-producing original Fritos, the company began releasing multiple new flavors and styles of Fritos, and the Fritos Company also created brand new products such as Cheetos Puffs, that they produce alongside their Fritos line of products.

 Fritos has had multiple mascots over the years, with the original mascot for Fritos being the Frito Kid, who reigned from 1952 to 1967.
 From the year 1967 until about 1971, the mascot for Fritos was the Frito Bandito and was discontinued due to complaints about Frito Bandito’s image.
 Another mascot for Fritos was the Muncha Bunch, a group of cowboys promoting the Fritos brand, and eventually replacing them was W.C.
 Fritos, a mascot for Fritos that was modeled after real-life comedian W.C.
 Fields.
 Fritos has also released several commercials advertising Fritos, often geared to teens and adults.

 Fritos first began being sold in South Africa in the year 1963.
 In October 2018 a report was made claiming the price of Fritos in White House vending machines rose despite recent reductions in the price of corn.
-The report speculated the price increase to be due to prices other then the costs of food itself, such as shipping costs or maybe tariffs.
+The report speculated the price increase to be due to prices other than the costs of the food itself, such as shipping costs or maybe tariffs.

 The Inventor Of Fritos